UV filter: 4-tert-butyl-4’-methoxydibenzoylmethane (avobenzone)

 4-tert-Butyl-4’-methoxydibenzoylmethane, known as avobenzone, belongs to dibenzoylmethanes.
 It is one of the most common UVA (400-320 nm) filters used in sunscreens formulations.
 It is sold under the trade names Parsol 1789 or Eusolex 9020.
 Avobenzone exists in two tautomeric forms: enol and keto.
 In sunscreen formulations, avobenzone exists predominantly in the enol form, which has a maximum absorption at wavelengths ranging from 350 to 365 nm depending on the solvent used.
 The double bond of the enolic form was shown to be more reactive in conditions of aquatic chlorination than the aromatic ring.
-In a chlorinated aquatic environment, Avobenzone transforms to two corresponding aldehydes and acids, as shown in the figure.
+In a chlorinated aquatic environment, avobenzone transforms to two corresponding aldehydes and acids, as shown in the figure.
 Both aldehydes are formed as a result of the CO-CH2 bond.
 They are less stable in the oxidative conditions and easily transform into the corresponding acids.

 Chlorinated acetophenone derivatives are also formed due to the cleavage of the same CO-CH2 bond.
 Chlorinated acetophenone derivatives are tear gases, trigger dermatitis, and some other health problems.
 It was reported that chlorination of the original avobenzone into the aromatic ring position is less possible.
 The cleavage of the CO-Ar bond results in the formation of 4-chloroanisole.

 Ethylhexyl methoxycinnamate (EHMC)

 Ethylhexyl methoxycinnamate (EHMC) is one of the most common UVB filters used worldwide.
 It is known as Eusolex 2292 and Uvinul MC80.
 It is included in the High Production Volume Chemicals (HPVC) list, which includes chemicals produced or imported in the EU at a rate of more than 1000 tons per year.
 The lifetime of the EHMC was predicted to be from hours to a few days.
 EHMC is well tolerated by the skin.
 However, it has some side effects, including its ability to produce reactive oxygen species (ROS) and penetrate the human skin after exposure to UV light.
-EHMC has also been found in shellfish, fish, and cormorants at ng/g levels, which suggests that it can be accumulated in the food chain.
+EHMC has also been found in shellfish, fish, and cormorants at ng/g levels, which suggests that it can accumulate in the food chain.
 EHMC was proved to be responsible for coral bleaching by promoting viral infections.
 From the toxicological point of view, EHMC has estrogenic properties both in vitro and in vivo.
 For instance, exposure to this compound caused the increase of the uterus' weight for rats.
 Prenatal exposure to EHMC can affect both the reproductive and neurological development in the offspring of rats, which can be a cause for concern because humans are routinely exposed to this compound through the use of sunscreens and other cosmetics.

 The main transformation pathway for EHMC is photolysis.
 Direct photolysis represents the dominant transformation pathway.
 On the other hand, the indirect photolysis due to OH is negligible and, due to dissolved organic matter, will be a secondary route.
 Four transformation products were detected for EHMC upon exposure to UV radiation.
 4-methoxy benzaldehyde (MOBA) and 4-methoxy cinnamic acid are two transformation products of EHMC via dealkylation.
 The intermediate MOBA is more toxic than EHMC towards the bacteria.